Atopic Dermatitis

 Atopic Dermatitis Treatment

-As needed, Dr. Damstetter can prescribe various treatments to further prevent or relieve atopic dermatitis symptoms.
-Medical options include corticosteroid creams, calcineurin inhibitors, and other non-steroidal creams, antibiotics, or other anti-inflammatories.
-For severe cases of atopic dermatitis, light therapy, wet wraps, and advanced immune-directed therapies such as Dupixent (dupilumab) injections may be prescribed.
-During your appointment, Dr. Damstetter will evaluate your skin and determine an appropriate treatment option to help you find relief.
+As needed, Dr. Damstetter can prescribe various treatments based on your disease severity to further prevent or relieve atopic dermatitis symptoms.
+Medical options for mild to moderate atopic dermatitis include topical corticosteroid creams, calcineurin inhibitors, and other non-steroidal creams, antibiotics, or other anti-inflammatories.
+For severe cases of atopic dermatitis, light therapy, wet wrap therapy, and advanced immune-directed therapies such as Dupixent (dupilumab) injections may be prescribed to manage and prevent skin infections.
+During your appointment, Dr. Damstetter will evaluate your skin and determine an appropriate treatment of atopic dermatitis to help you find relief- as well as prevent atopic dermatitis flareups.

 To learn more about atopic dermatitis and your best treatment options, schedule an appointment with Dr. Liz Damstetter.
 Call Reserve Dermatology in Glenview, IL or contact us online.